di-unipi-socc/DockerFinder/README.md

 ## Why DockerFinder ?

-Docker only permits looking for images by specifying a term *java*, which is then exploited to return all images where such term occurs in the name, in the description or in the name of the user that built the image.
+Docker only permits looking for images by specifying a term , which is then exploited to return all images where such term occurs in the name, in the description or in the name of the user that built the image.

+For example, if we submit the query with the term *java*

 ```
-$ docker seach java
+$ docker search java
 ```
-Result of the query:
+the result is:
 ```
 NAME                   DESCRIPTION                                     STARS     OFFICIAL   AUTOMATED
 java                   Java is a concurrent, class-based, and obj...
 1264      [OK]